MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app-idp.md

 ## Step 3: Verify that the app is working correctly<a name="verify-app"></a>

-To verify that the application is being proxied, first perform either a hard sign-out of browsers associated with the application or open a new browser with incognito mode.
+To verify that the application is protected, first perform either a hard sign-out of browsers associated with the application or open a new browser with incognito mode.

 Open the application and perform the following checks: